MinutePapillon/holbertonschool-printf/README.md

 ![image](https://github.com/user-attachments/assets/9ba65ca9-b0da-46da-bd3f-5c3446d1326e)
 # Project Holberton School Printf
+printf is a C standard library function that formats text and writes it to standard output.
+An example of the printf function.
+The name, printf is short for print formatted where print refers to output to a printer although the functions are not limited to printer output.
 * The goal of this project is to do our own printf function
 * This function only handles 5 specifier:
 `%s`